Happy2703/Certifications/README.md

 ## BCG Data Science & Analytics Virtual Experience Program

-**Description:** The certificate provided hands-on experience working on BCG Client PowerCo with predictions of churning customers and providing solution strategy with sections on Business Understanding & Hypothesis, Framing Exploratory Data Analysis, Feature Engineering & Modelling, and Findings & Recommendations.
+**Description:** The certificate provided hands-on experience working on BCG Client PowerCo with predictions of churning customers and providing solution strategy with sections on Business Understanding and hypothesis, Framing Exploratory Data Analysis, Feature Engineering and modeling, and Findings and recommendations.

 **Certification Date:** June 2023